rubinius/rubinius-website-archive/_posts/2014-12-10-rubinius-metrics-meets-influxdb.markdown

 ## Conclusion

-There is a bright future coming for all Logging, Monitoring and Analysis for Rubinius, the fact that we now support StatsD directly opens a whole world of possibilities since we can send metrics to anything supported by StatsD, allowing you to X-RAY your Rubinius processes.
+There is a bright future coming for all logging, monitoring and analysis for Rubinius, the fact that we now support StatsD directly opens a whole world of possibilities since we can send metrics to anything supported by StatsD, allowing you to X-RAY your Rubinius processes.
 Imagine sending your Rubinius metrics to NewRelic, Skylight out of the box?
 Please don't hesitate in sharing your ideas about this even requesting built-in support for other metrics or other targets.
 Happy Graphing!